 What if I win my case?

-If you win your case or if it is settled, then you may be entitled to be repaid part of your costs.
+If you win your case or if it is settled, then you may be entitled to be repaid part of your costs by the other party.

 What is ‘no win, no pay’?

 An agreement, where you pay your solicitor only if there is a successful outcome, is called a 'Conditional Costs Agreement'.
-The written agreement should define what a successful outcome is.
+The written agreement must define what a successful outcome is such as judgement in your favour, settlement or monies paid to you.
 Solicitors cannot charge on a ‘no win, no pay’ basis in criminal or family law cases.

 A Conditional Costs Agreement may require you to pay, if your litigation is successful, an additional amount of costs.
-This extra amount can be up to 25 per cent of the costs, but cannot be a proportion of, or vary according to, the amount recovered.
+This extra amount can be up to 25 per cent of the costs, excluding disbursements.

 The agreement may exclude disbursements and out-of-pocket expenses which you may have to pay regardless of the outcome of the case.